aspose-cells/Aspose.Cells-API-References/english/go-cpp/Marker/GetMarkerStyle/_index.md

 ## GetMarkerStyle function

-Represents the marker style.
-Applies to line chart, scatter chart, or radar chart.
+Represents the marker style.Applies to a line chart, a scatter chart, or a radar chart.

 ```go